yzhang-dev/Coursera-Deep-Learning-Specialization/Course 2 Improving Deep Neural Networks - Hyperparameter Tuning, Regularization and Optimization/README.md

-* use a learning rate that decreases in discrete steps
+* Use a learning rate that decreases in discrete steps
-* manual decay
+* Manual decay